wernerglinka/metalsmith-autonav/README.md

 ### Excluding Pages

-To exclude a page from navigation:
+To exclude a page from navigation at navExclude to the page frontmatter:

 ```markdown
 ---